audy/audy.github.io/content/blog/2021-04-13-Good-Practices-for-Bioinformatics-CLIs.md

 *tl;dr* while it might appear that automatically generating output filenames makes a user's life easier; it ends up adding work down the road.

-# Automatically Self-Updating Code / Data
+# Avoid: Automatically Self-Updating Code / Data

 Tools that use an external database sometimes check to see if the local copy of that database is up-to-date and will automatically check for and download a